 Click "Close" and then click "Exit" to exit the Update Manager tool.

 How do I find out my build number?

-Log in to the Desktop Central web client, and click the "About us" link in the top pane.
+Log in to the Desktop Central web client, and click the "About us" link on the top pane.
 You will find the build number mentioned below the version number.
-This is the build number of the currently installed Desktop Central MSP.
+This is the build number of the Desktop Central MSP installed currently.